Hugh Roe O'Donnell: Quarrels with Tyrone

 The confederacy leaders argued over the division of money and munitions sent from Spain.
 Tyrone typically demanded the superior portion; when munitions arrived in 1596, Tyrone took twenty firkins of gunpowder compared to O'Donnell receiving fifteen.
 This came to a head in mid-1599 when a debate ensued over the unequal division of a delivery brought by Barrionuevo.
-Tyrone strongly objected when O'Donnell's claimed he was owed more resources in view of his recent victories and his riskier approach to warfare.
+Tyrone strongly objected when O'Donnell claimed he was owed more resources in view of his recent victories and his riskier approach to warfare.
 An Irish bishop, brought in as a mediator, ruled in O'Donnell's favour.
 Subsequently a treaty of equality was established between the two confederates, which decreed "one had no pre-eminence over the other and that in walking and travelling together whichever was the elder should be on the right hand".

 Tyrone refused to fight Essex's dwindling forces; instead the two men parleyed on 7 September 1599 and a six-week truce was organised.
 O'Donnell was furious at Tyrone's decision to negotiate with Essex, as he wanted to avoid any association with English officials in favour of soliciting aid from the Spanish.
 He declared he would travel into Connacht, but Tyrone forbid him on account of the truce.
 O'Donnell admitted he would burn the entire Pale if not for Tyrone preventing him.
 Essex left Ireland on 24 September and was shortly afterwards removed from his post.
 His downfall briefly put the confederacy in a strong position.
 In February 1600, Charles Blount, 8th Baron Mountjoy, arrived in Ireland as the new Lord Deputy.
 Mountjoy posed a major threat to the confederacy as he immediately began revitalising and restoring confidence in the royal army.

 In early 1600, commander Hugh Maguire was shot and killed near Cork.
 His lordship was contested by rival claimants Cúconnacht Maguire (his younger half-brother) and Connor Roe Maguire.
 Tyrone favoured Connor Roe's accession, perhaps to ensure Connor Roe's loyalism was kept in check.
 O'Donnell favoured Cúconnacht, and a debate ensued on how to resolve the succession crisis.
 At a banquet at Tyrone's house in Dungannon, with Tyrone and both claimants present, O'Donnell addressed Cúconnacht as the new Maguire clan chief.
 O'Donnell's fait accompli affronted Tyrone and created further tension between the confederates.

 In April 1600, a Spanish ship arrived in Ireland bearing considerable supplies of munitions for the confederacy.
 Tyrone and O'Donnell stimulated the Irish-Spanish alliance by sending pledges to Spain; Tyrone sent his son Henry, and O'Donnell sent the sons of O'Doherty and O'Gallagher.